aildnont/HIFIS-model/README.md

 LIME) to explain the predictions of the neural network classifier that we trained.
 We used the implementation available in the authors' [GitHub repository](https://github.com/marcotcr/lime).
-LIME perturbs the features in an example and trains a linear model to approximate the neural network at the local region in the feature space surrounding the example.
+LIME perturbs the features in an example and fits a linear model to approximate the neural network at the local region in the feature space surrounding the example.
 It then uses the linear model to determine which features were most contributory to the model's prediction for that example.
 By applying LIME to our trained model, we can conduct informed feature engineering based on any obviously inconsequential features we see (e.g.
 EyeColour) or insights from domain experts.
-We can also tell if the model is learning some sort of unwanted bias.
+We can also tell if the model is learning any unwanted bias.
 See the steps below to apply LIME to explain the model's predictions on examples in the test set.
 1. Having previously run _[train.py](src/train.py)_, ensure that _data/processed/_ contains both _Train_Set.csv_ and _Test_Set.csv_.
 2. In the _main_ function of